PDF(55.5 KB) View with Adobe Reader on a variety of devices

 Cisco has implemented enhancements within Cisco cable modem termination system (CMTS) products that inhibit certain types of Denial of Service attacks based on IP address spoofing and IP address theft in Data-over-Cable Service Interface Specifications (DOCSIS) cable systems.
 The Cisco CMTS Cable Command Reference describes the cable source-verify suite of commands that are part of these IP address security enhancements.

 There are no specific prerequisites for this document.

-This document is not restricted to specific software and hardware
+This document is not restricted to specific software and hardware versions.

 Configuring duplicate IP addresses on different nodes.

 Configuring duplicate MAC addresses on different nodes.

 The unauthorized use of static IP addresses rather than Dynamic Host Configuration Protocol (DHCP) assigned IP addresses.

 The unauthorized use of different network numbers within a segment.